CDCgov/rdcAVS/README.md

 Data for the geographies and permissions are stored locally and are uploaded by the user directly.
 Currently, the package comes with the campaign template, but future versions will allow users to upload their own modified campaign template file.
+The package is still under development, but a beta version is available.

 ## Installation